Stacktape

 $Secret()

-• 1. secret name - Name of the secret.
-If the stored secret is in JSON format, you can extract the nested properties using the dot notation,
+The argument is the name of the secret.
+If the secret is in JSON format, you can extract nested properties using dot notation.

 resources: